Hafimuthasir/car-inventory/Readme.txt

     ```bash
     pip install -r requirements.txt
     ```
+3. **Configure the mongodb database name and connection in main.py based on your setup**

-(Have not configured the setup of environment variables to simplify the testing process.)
+(Haven't configured the setup of environment variables to simplify the testing process.)

 ### Running the Backend Server